Detection of a small shift in a broad distribution: Cumulative distribution functions (CDF)

 \section{Cumulative distribution functions (CDF)}

 For continuous distributions a problem of histograms is that a binsize needs to be chosen.
 In our case we need a good resolution on the time axis, i.e., a small binsize.
 However, this increases the noise of the bin average.
-As the empirical CDF has no such free parameter, it appears more suitable for the analysis at hand.
-In particular it is well suited for a display of the tails of a distribution, and based on the binomial distribution we will develop their quantitative analysis relying on uniformly distributed random variables, similarly to the well known goodness of fit~\cite{Bbook}.
+As the empirical CDF has no such free parameter, it is better suited for the analysis at hand.
+In particular, it is well suited for a display of the tails of a distribution.
+Based on the binomial distribution we will develop their quantitative analysis relying on uniformly distributed random variables, similarly as for the goodness of fit~\cite{Bbook}.